Iván Marcano: Villarreal

 Marcano signed a six-year deal with Villarreal CF in early July 2009.
 He was first-choice for most of the first part of his first season; however, after consecutive poor performances, he fell out of favour, even losing his position in the defensive pecking order to 19-year-old Argentine Mateo Musacchio (originally signed for the B side).
 His one goal was on 4 May 2010 in a 4–2 loss at UD Almería.

 Deemed surplus to requirements at Villarreal for 2010–11, Marcano was loaned to Getafe CF on 8 June 2010.
-Benefitting from injuries to both Mario and Rafa, he was regularly used in both defensive positions as the Madrid outskirts team narrowly avoided relegation; he netted his only goal of the season on 24 October 2010, in a 3–0 home win against Sporting de Gijón.
+Benefitting from injuries to both Mario and Rafa, he was regularly used in both defensive positions as the Madrid outskirts team narrowly avoided relegation; he netted his only goal of the season on 24 October 2010, in a 3–0 home win over Sporting de Gijón.
 The following 20 February on Racing's visit to the Coliseum Alfonso Pérez, he was sent off for a foul on Giovani dos Santos from which Pablo Pinillos scored the only goal from the penalty spot with three minutes remaining.

 Olympiacos and Rubin

 On 2 June 2012, after one season with Olympiacos F.C. in Greece, where he playing alongside several compatriots – including manager Ernesto Valverde – and was essential in the double conquest, Marcano was sold by Villarreal to FC Rubin Kazan in the Russian Premier League, for about €5 million.
-On 14 July he made his debut in the Super Cup as a second-half substitute in a 2–0 win over FC Zenit Saint Petersburg, with his team being captained by compatriot defender César Navas.
+On 14 July he made his debut in the Super Cup as a second-half substitute in a 2–0 victory over FC Zenit Saint Petersburg, with his team being captained by compatriot defender César Navas.
 He played 11 times in a run to the UEFA Europa League quarter-finals, and headed a goal in a 3–2 home win over Chelsea on 11 April though the English club advanced 5–4 on aggregate.

 In the 2014 winter transfer window, Marcano returned to his previous club on loan until June and with the option to subsequently make the deal permanent.